-- A. Incorrect.
+- 1. - A. Incorrect.
 You can claim a credit of greater than 10%. - B. Incorrect.
-The maximum percentage of child and dependent care expenses that can be claimed was 35% for 2020, but not for 2021. - C. CORRECT.
-The credit is limited to 50% of the expenses for your dependent who is under 13, your spouse, or another dependent not able to care for him or herself.
+The maximum percentage of child and dependent care expenses that can be claimed is not 25%. - C. CORRECT.
+The credit is limited to 35% of the expenses for your dependent who is under 13, your spouse, or another dependent not able to care for him or herself.
 The expenses must have been paid so you can work or look for work. - D. Incorrect.
-The credit is limited to less than 80% of your expenses.

-- A. Incorrect.
+The credit is limited to less than 50% of your expenses. - 2. - A. Incorrect.
 Work-related expenses for care do not include amounts paid for food. - B. Incorrect.
 Work-related expenses for care do not include amounts paid for clothing. - C. CORRECT.
 Work-related expenses for a child in nursery school, pre-school, or similar programs for children below the level of kindergarten are expenses for care. - D. Incorrect.
-Summer school and tutoring programs are not considered a work-related expense for care.

-- A. Incorrect.
-The limit is higher than \$3,000. - B. Incorrect.
-Six thousand dollars is significantly lower than the threshold for 2021. - C. Incorrect.
-Eight thousand dollars applies to one qualifying person, not two persons. - D. CORRECT.
-The limit for two or more qualifying persons is sixteen thousand dollars.
-The percentage of the expenses that can be claimed as a credit varies up to 50%, depending on the amount of your reported adjusted gross income.
+Summer school and tutoring programs are not considered a work-related expense for care. - 3. - A. Incorrect.
+The limit is higher than \$1,000. - B. Incorrect.
+Three thousand dollars applies to one qualifying person, not two persons. - C. Incorrect.
+Five thousand dollars is the maximum amount excludable from income if your employer provides dependent care benefits under a qualified plan, but is not the correct answer to this question. - D. CORRECT.
+The limit for two or more qualifying persons is six thousand dollars.
+The percentage of the expenses that can be claimed as a credit varies from 20% to 35%, depending on the amount of your reported adjusted gross income.